 Because of the large volume of mail we receive during the processing season, it may take several days before we have entered your documents into Banner.
 When monitoring Banner Web, please be sure to allow several days for both mail time and data entry.
 Students who have completed their financial aid files on time will receive emails in mid-June instructing them how to view their financial aid packages on Banner Web.

 Late applicants whose files are not complete by May 1 will receive a reduction to their Bucknell Need-Based Grant.

-FAFSA information will not change your eligibility for Bucknell need-based financial aid, but it is a required federal form for federal financial aid programs.
+The FAFSA is a required federal form for federal financial aid programs.
 The application will be available October 1.

 If you do not receive an email from the Department of Education within 72 hours confirming that you have correctly submitted the FAFSA, resubmit the form.
 If there are problems with your FAFSA submission, the Department of Education will contact you by email or letter.